 As we already know (see Sec.1), the fundamental dogma FD of the religious faith in God requires absolute recognition of the following as true sentences: the existence of God (cf. (i)), His omnipotence and truthfulness (cf. (iii)) and all the sentences revealed by God (see (ii)).
 Thus, according to the intuitions of a religious faith in God this notion is defined in logic LF(God)by means of the definition:

-D4. x faiths religiously in God (for short: x Fr God) iff x p credo(God) (Fx p).
+D4. x faiths religiously in God (for short: x Fr God) iff x p cCredo(God) (Fx p).

 Let us formulate further basic, simple conclusions resulting from the axioms, definitions and earlier conclusions accepted in logic LF(God):